 Requirements to form an LLC in Wyoming

-1. Name Requirements
+1. Name requirements

-Some names are off-limits regardless of uniqueness:
+Some names are off-limits regardless of how distinct they appear:

 • Words that mislead the public about your actual business purpose will be rejected